whileseated/Telegram-RSS/README.md

-**Telegram RSS Bot**
+*Telegram RSS Bot*
+---

-This is a super simple, databaseless rss reader for Telegram.
-The python script keeps track of your subscription using a plain text file, feeds.txt.
-You'll need to find your Telegram Token and target CHAT ID, and include those values in config.txt.
+######A super simple, databaseless rss reader for Telegram.######

+**This python script keeps track of your subscription using a plain text file, feeds.txt.
+You'll need to find your Telegram Token and target CHAT ID, and include those values in config.txt**

-1. Create a config.txt file with your Telegram Token and Chat ID, each on one line
+1. Create a config.txt file with your Telegram Token and Chat ID, each on one line, like this:

 ```
-telegram token
-telegram chat id
+telegram_token
+telegram_chat_id
 ```

 2. feeds.txt contains your subscriptions, one-per-line.
 Each line is comma separated in three segments, containing this info: RSS URL | NICKNAME | LAST POST URL